jkstill/sar-tools/README.md

 ## Rising Rate Detector

 These scripts are from [csv-tools](https://github.com/jkstill/csv-tools)

-The following files are required from that repo:
+The following files are required from [csv-tools](https://github.com/jkstill/csv-tools)

+* csvhdr.sh
+* flatten.py
+* outlier-remove.py
+* rising-rate-detector.py
-*
+* rising-rate-detector.sh

 The shell script `rising-rate-detector.sh` calls `rising-rate-detector.py` for each of the CSV files.